Yoric/ronin-time-bureaucrats/mission-the-polyphonic-choir.md

 > * appointment with a smuggler \(Alfredo Jester is a good candidate, see below\);
 > * bounty hunting through time and space \(for instance Alfredo Jester or the Tricorn\);
 > * one of the Crew is afflicted with some ill, and the temples of Euthermios were rumored to be able to cure all diseases;
+> * looking for a vanished Crew of the Time Brigade \(see below\), either as a rescue mission, as a search
+>   &
-> * looking for a vanished Crew of the Time Brigade \(see below\), either as a rescue mission, as a search & destroy mission, as an opportunity to steal some Time Brigade technology, looking for conveniently missing time travelers to sustain a Pocket Continuum, ...;
+>    destroy mission, as an opportunity to steal some Time Brigade technology, looking for conveniently missing time travelers to sustain a Pocket Continuum, ...;
 > * ...
 >
 > As usual, the only limit is the Entirety of Time and Space.
 Just remember the reason and make it an Aspect of the story.

-During the last two weeks, however, the situation has changed considerably.
-It started with a sick pilgrim, or a sick priest, or perhaps a rat in the granary.
-A few days later, dozens of people were walking the streets, complaining about their cracking, dry skin, their falling teeth, eyes they could barely keep open.
-Now, thousands are dead or dying.
-Survivors are starving in temples guarded by archers, or hiding in their houses.
-Those who have attempted to escape report mythical monsters besieging the city.
-Also, the night has new noises.
-Yellow ones.
+To save Ancient Greece – and the Continuum itself – the Crew will need to find a way to deal with both the locals, the Time Brigade, and a vaguely threatening Time Smuggler, while finding a way to either defeat the Plague, negotiate with it, or somehow deflect it to another time and place.

+> **Aspects of the story**
+>
+> * &lt;Whatever the Crew is doing here&gt;
+> * This Plague could Snafu the entire Continuum
+> * Killer monsters, killer mosquitoes, killer heat, and killer Plague.

 > **A few Greek names, should you need them**
 >